Perfect for pairing with other programs.

 The estimated additional costs indicated are intended to assist students and parents in budgeting for those additional living and discretionary expenses not included in the program fee.
 Actual expenses will vary according to student interests and spending habits.

 ** round-trip based on U.S. East Coast departure; note that students will require a multi-destination ticket

 - 4+ semesters of college-level French or equivalent

-Study abroad students are required to enroll in the Francophone Cultures through Literature and Film course in Paris during Session I. Although other courses are offered at both locations during the summer, students on this special multi-site program must adhere to the required curriculum.
+Study abroad students are required to enroll in the Francophone Cultures through Literature and Film course in Paris during Session I and the African Society through Contemporary Literature course in Dakar during Session II.
+Although other courses are offered at both locations during the summer, students on this special multi-site program must adhere to the required curriculum.

 About the City